sleekmason/Lilidog/README.md

 Conky has all sorts of relevant info, including connected drives.
 Fortune Cookies are in the Conky. <br/>
 For drive information, you may wish to edit the script in  ~/.config/conky/scripts.
 Directions included.

+Desktop icons using wbar.
+Check it out in live with ld-hotcorners (top-left), or toggle in the menu. <br/>
+Use on startup by enabling in Lxsession-autostart.

 Compton Composite Manager with transparency enabled.
 Change to suit.

 Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.